Openmesh-Network/Openmesh-helm-charts/README.md

 ## ⚠️ Work in progress ⚠️
 New repo for all Openmesh Helm charts.

-Our stuff is all over the place currently.
+Our charts are all over the place currently.
 Here is where we're going to be moving all our helm charts.